 This type of nervous system activation requires the small muscles of the feet and legs to be 100 percent responsive to the terrain.
 This keeps your legs, ankles, knees, and lower back extremely supple and functional, which is antithetical to the bio-mechanics of well-cushioned shoes.

 Run as fast as you can on soft grass and watch how your feet naturally strike the ground.
 Then try Fox Running, which is how humans are bio-mechanically designed to run.

 Exercise Strategy #3: Chasing the Rabbit

-Studies on this practice, which I cite in my article and video called, “The 12 Minute Workout,” show significant health benefits gleaned from these consecutive bouts of intense activity alternated with periods of rest.
+Studies on Chasing the Rabbit-like techniques show significant health benefits gleaned from these consecutive bouts of intense activity alternated with periods of rest.
 The sprint part is what modern adults have usually stopped practicing.

 Ask a 12-year-old, “When was the last time you ran as fast as you can?”
 Then ask a 50-year-old the same question.
-Kids use their fast twitch muscle fiber regularly, while modern adults rarely ever do.
-New studies suggest that there are numerous health benefits related to blood sugar, cholesterol, blood pressure, weight and longevity with this simple practice.

 Kids regularly use their fast-twitch muscle fibers, which activate when you run, while modern adults rarely ever do.